xenurine/VintageStory-PufferPanel/README.md

 This template will do the following;

     1. Download the specified vintage story server
+    2. Download and setup DotNet
-    2. Extract the server archive into /vintage story.
+    3. Extract the server archive into /vintage story.
-    3. Delete the original server archive
+    4. Delete the original server archive

 This template is still under development.
 More is planned for this template

+### Versions

+for latest versions of Vintage Story which use DotNet use ``VintageStory.json`` for old versions of vintage story which use mono use ``VintageStory-legacy.json``